UNLOCK YOUR INNER BLISS: FIND YOUR YOGA PRACTICE.

 Q&A with Owner Maggie Bellamy

 I joined BeUnlimited Yoga in fall 2014 with Matteo and Holly Zachinno, who brought their Hot Flow sequence to Wilmington.
 A former collegiate athlete, PE instructor, and swim coach, I’d mostly done bootcamp, weights, and triathlon training—BeU was my first true studio yoga experience and quickly became a passion.
-I started at the front desk, supported studio operations, and by 2017 had completed my Yoga Teacher Training, managed the front desk, and taken ownership of Battle Witherington.
+I started at the front desk, supported studio operations, and by 2017 had completed my Yoga Teacher Training, managed the front desk, and taken ownership with Battle Witherington.

 COVID challenges strengthened us, expanding remote classes and our thriving pier yoga schedule.
 In 2022, I retired from public school and partnered with Christine Dolan, whose expertise has helped us grow even further.
 My journey of growth and service continues.